gdx7/TRIC-seq/README.md

   --simulations 1000000
 ```

-*Note: This script can be computationally intensive.*
+*Note: This script is computationally intensive and is written to leverage a GPU.*

 ---